Frequently Asked Questions

 13. Does the league pay for umpires?
 Umpire assigning is something we cover as part of your league fee.
 Each team is responsible for paying umpires for all regular season games (roughly $1,300 total).
 In playoffs, all Finals umpires are paid by the league.

 14. What do the Championship teams win?
 We structure our awards different than other leagues.
 If playing in a North/South league, all regional winners receive our Crystal Championship Trophy as well as player photo plaque awards.
-In the League Championship (North v South), the team wins the Commissioner's Cup, a large tower cup trophy with all previous winners engraved on it.
+In the Garden State Championship (North v South), the team wins the Commissioner's Belt.
 For smaller leagues with no regional breakout, the Crystal Championship Award goes to the team manager, and individual player photo plaques are also handed out.

 16. Where does the league play its games?
 Games will be played throughout the state of NJ at local parks and municipalities.
 Teams are allowed to obtain their own fields for the season.
 This is a NJ league, we will not allow play outside of the state (however NY teams will be permitted to play, however they must commute to NJ for games)